Estranged: How to Heal a Broken Family Relationship

 When you get that sick you start wondering what’s going on.
 I just couldn’t seem to get better.
 My doctor told me I was going to lose my colon and have an ileostomy (bag) the rest of my life if something didn’t change due to Crohn’s disease.

 At the age of 42, I broke off all communication with my parents, and later, other family members.
 That was October 2009.
 It would be seven years before I spoke to them again.
 I needed those seven years to not only heal physically but also to forgive.

 I had to find forgiveness on my own terms.
 Not as the pastor’s kid, but as a child of God.
-I was a broken and sick child who was lost and looking for Gods’ love.
+I was a hurting, sick child who was lost and looking for Gods’ love.
 I do believe I became a Christian when I was a child, but I needed to see and know God as Abba Father.
 Daddy.
 I knew only God could heal a broken family relationship, not me.